 - encouraging retailers to compete on performance as well as price and data inclusions.

-The ACCC will work with the testing provider, SamKnows, to test how popular broadband services perform at different times of the day.
+The ACCC will work with our testing provider SamKnows to test how popular broadband services perform at different times of the day.
 We will ensure we have volunteers in place to produce the most reliable performance information.
 If you’re selected, we will contact you directly.

 Note: not everyone who expresses interest will take part in the testing, but we are looking for lots of volunteers so we encourage you to sign up.

 If you’re selected to participate in the program or if we need more information from you, you’ll be contacted using the details you provide when you sign up.

 You won’t be paid to participate in the program, and it won’t cost anything to participate.

 The Whitebox won’t record any personal information or browsing history, and won’t interfere with your service.
 A small amount of your broadband data will be used to conduct testing — the international experience tells us that this has little to no impact on testing volunteers.